 - Computerized logistics

 Payscale.com reports that inventory managers earn an annual median salary of $50,771 according to their January 2016 data.
-It also mentions that salary can vary significantly by metropolitan area, with the higher end of the salary ranges in New York City and Houston being significantly more than those in Portland and Tulsa, for example.
+It also mentions that salary can vary significantly by metropolitan area, with the higher end of the salary ranges in New York City and Houston being significantly more than those in Portland and Seattle, for example.

 Certification and Continuing Education